MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 It can take up to a minute for the changes to be updated in the User Profile service application for your on-premises farm.
 Because the link may be stored in the user's browser cache, we recommend you wait 24 hours and then verify the links are working.

 To check that the links are working as expected, have one of the users in the audience that is using the Microsoft 365 option for OneDrive for Business sign in to your on-premises environment.
-From the user's personal site, have the user choose **OneDrive** from the navigation bar or app launcher.
+From the user's personal site, and from the navigation bar or app launcher, have the user select **OneDrive**.

 If the user is redirected to Microsoft 365 for OneDrive for Business, everything is working as expected.